All Episodes

 We went to refugee camp with my mom and my sister.

-These are two channels you watch nonstop.
+These are two channels you watch non-stop.

-I watched Rocky Four, but it was in Farsi, and if they knew you had it, you'd go to jail.
+And if they knew you had it, you'd go to jail.

 You can't have American movies.

-Uh what else can I tell you?
+What else can I tell you?

-I couldn't believe God would create such an incredible fruit like banana, and we didn't have it in Iran.
+I couldn't believe God would create such an incredible fruit like banana and we didn't have it in Iran.

-Uh Ananas, Pineapple didn't have it till Germany.
+Ananas, pineapple, didn't have it till Germany.

-Ananas is uh in Farsi is pineapple.
+Anonas is in Farsi is pineapple.

-One day we got to go to America.
+Man, one day we got to go to America.

-So every time somebody would get their green cars to go to America or go to Germany or go to Australia, anybody that was leaving Iran, they'd be the biggest parties, and I'd never forget those parties because I would always get the leftover Legos and Lego was the toy for rich people in Iran.
+So every time somebody would get their green cards to go to America or go to Germany or go to Australia, anybody that was leaving Iran, there'd be the biggest parties.

 So there's a lot of vivid memories of Iran.

-So what percentage of the population, and I know you were just a kid, so I don't expect you to necessarily know this off the cuff.
+So what percentage of the population, and I know you were just a kid, so I don't expect you to necessarily know this off the cuff, but what percentage of the population do you think was actually that radicalized?

 Or do you think that a significant portion of the population was actually very anti-American?